 Follow these steps to find the elder care facility or nursing home that is best for you:

 - Find elder care facilities in your area.

 - Medicare’s Nursing Home Compare web tool has information to help you find and compare nursing homes.
 Go online to http://www.medicare.gov/NHCompare and search by name, city, county, state or zip code.

 - Ask people you trust like friends, neighbors, family or clergy.

 - If you are in a hospital, ask the social worker for a list of local nursing homes or elder care facilities with an available bed.

 - Contact your local Area Agency on Aging for a list of long-term care choices.
 The toll free number is 1-800-392-8771.

-- Compare the quality of the nursing home or elder care facility.
+- Compare the quality of nursing home or elder care facilities.